 Tooth Extraction & Dental Implant

-This option involves the removal of the infected tooth.
-A metal post is then inserted in the jaw and a porcelain crown is affixed to it.†
+This option first involves the removal of the infected tooth.
+A metal post is then inserted into the jaw, and a porcelain crown is affixed to the top.***

-- Benefit: No notable difference in the success rates of standard RCT vs. dental implant.
+- Benefit: There is no notable difference in the success rates of standard RCT vs. dental implant.†

 The GentleWave® Procedure

-The GentleWave Procedure is an alternative to standard root canal treatment.
-This minimally invasive1 procedure uses fluid dynamics and broad spectrum acoustic energy to clean and disinfect the root canal system,2 including the microscopic crevices that standard RCT cannot reach.3
+The GentleWave Procedure is a minimally invasive1, effective root canal alternative that uses fluid dynamics and broad spectrum acoustic energy to clean and disinfect the root canal system,2 including the microscopic crevices1,2 that standard root canal treatment often cannot reach.3

-- Concern: Not all root canal specialists have the GentleWave System, but our Provider Locator can direct you to the closest dentist or endodontist in your area that has the GentleWave System.
+- Concern: Not all root canal specialists use the GentleWave Procedure, but our Provider Locator can direct you to the closest dentist or endodontist in your area who offers this root canal alternative.

 Locating a Root Canal Specialist

-Root canal therapy can be provided by both dentists and endodontists.
-In fact, your dentist may perform root canal therapy themselves, but not all dentists and endodontists offer the same options.
+Root canal therapy can be provided by both dentists and endodontists, but not all dentists and endodontists offer the same options.

-If you’re interested in the minimally invasive1 alternative to standard RCT, you may need to locate a provider on your own—but don’t worry, it’s easy!
+If you’re interested in the minimally invasive1 root canal alternative to standard treatment, you may need to locate a provider on your own—but don’t worry, it’s easy!

-The GentleWave Procedure’s Provider Locator tool can help you locate a root canal specialist near you who has the GentleWave System.
-Simply visit the ‘Find a Provider’ page on our website, enter your zip code and preferred radius, then submit!
-You will then receive a list of root canal specialists in your region who offer the GentleWave alternative.
+The GentleWave Procedure’s Provider Locator tool can help you locate a root canal specialist near you.
+Simply enter your zip code and preferred radius, then submit!
+You will then receive a list of root canal specialists in your region who offer the GentleWave Procedure.

 *Castellucci, A. A Brief History of Endodontics.
 Endodontics, Volume 1, Pg.
 2